pethrol/osu-keypad-server/README.md

-Thanks Wrona#2741 for providing the icon.
+Thanks to Wrona#2741 for providing the icon.